Estimate the returns and calculate the penalty charges imposed when you withdraw funds from your Fixed Deposit (FD) before its maturity date.

 ||

-No, the premature withdrawal penalty for fixed deposits varies based on the issuer’s policy.
+No, the premature withdrawal penalty or FD closing charges for fixed deposits varies based on the issuer’s policy.
 You must check with your issuer to know the exact penalty.

 Tax-saver fixed deposits come with a lock-in period of 5 years.
 You cannot withdraw from the deposit before the maturity ends.